Calculated Field Example Formulas

 VISUALIZE GROUP BY

-COUNT browser-version-derived-column
+COUNT browser-version-calculated-field

 This query can help you answer questions about whether requests from particular browser types are failing more frequently.